reppy4620/pvits/README.md

-x-vits
+x-vits(WIP)
 ===

 This repo contains experiments for confirming performance of PeriodVITS.
+Now only supports JSUT corpus.

 Main model is some modification version of PeriodVITS.
 - PeriodVITS
-    - +deberta hidden representations to text encoder
+    - +deberta hidden representations to text encoder incorporated with cross attention
-    - +style encoder with style diffusion like StyleTTS2
+    - +style encoder with style diffusion like StyleTTS2 but not using AdaLN now
     - +multi-stream bigvgan with bigvgan-v1 discriminator

-Now only supports JSUT corpus.
+**Note that the generated speech is not audible, but I cannot find the cause.**

 # Citations
 ```